hexhowk/openmw-fontscolor-for-SkyUI/docs/source/reference/postprocessing/omwfx.rst

 attempting to write any shaders.
 Every shader must be contained within a single ``*.omwfx`` file, ``#include`` directives are currently unsupported.

+By default, all shaders only guarantee support of GLSL 120 features.
+To target a newer GLSL version, you must specify it in the `technique`_ block properties.
+If the specified version is not supported on the target machine, the shader will not load.

 Reserved Keywords
 #################